reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-07-v2.md

      ![](./media/az11-17.png)

-    If the value is still not reported, or if an error is reported, wait a moment and then refresh the blade again.
+    > **Note**: If the value is still not reported, or if an error is reported, wait a moment and then refresh the blade again.

 #### Task 2: Confirm module deployment

 1. Open a Cloud Shell session (if it is not still open).

-    If you are no longer connected to the **vm-az220-training-edge0001-<inject key="DeploymentID" enableCopy="false"></inject>** virtual machine, connect using SSH as your did earlier in this lab.
+    > **Note**: If you are no longer connected to the **vm-az220-training-edge0001-<inject key="DeploymentID" enableCopy="false"></inject>** virtual machine, connect using SSH as your did earlier in this lab.
 The SSH command should be available in Notepad.

 1. At the Cloud Shell command prompt, to list the modules currently running on the IoT Edge Device, enter the following command: